 Complicated cases, especially if one of the parties feels that they must “win” or hesitates to negotiate and/or compromise, make the mediation process tough.

-The following seven articles from experienced personal injury litigators can help you settle even the most complicated cases.
-Watch out for our next release!
+The following seven tips from experienced personal injury litigators can help you settle even the most complicated cases.
+1. Talking Leads to Resolution

 For the most part, the two opposing parties will have different views about how the settlement process should go.
 Sometimes they are so far apart, it feels like it will be impossible to settle.
 However, keep in mind that most times, disagreements are not based on logic, but rather on irrational feelings and emotions.